matteoferla/MichelaNGLo-app/README.md

 I am aware of two unfixed bugs, one is the CD2 atom in histidine residues with different colored carbons and the other is the absence of shades of gray (_e.g._ `gray40`) in the color chart.

-## Python3 compiled Pymol in Ubuntu
-This app requires Python3 compiled Pymol.
-The best option is using Conda.
-Otherwise it needs to be compiled ([instructions](https://blog.matteoferla.com/2019/04/pymol-on-linux-without-conda.html)).

-# Webapp installation
-Additionally for the webapp the package needs to be installed and the database started.

-    #use whatever venv or system pip/alembic you want.
-    pip3 install -e .
-    alembic -c production.ini revision --autogenerate -m "lets get this party started" alembic -c production.ini upgrade head

-In windows the excecutables will have `.exe` suffixes and are in `Scripts` folder `C:\Users\matteo\AppData\Local\Continuum\anaconda3\Scripts\pip3.exe` say for your regular install, your virtual env will be wherever you put it.

-Afterwhich, change the secret in `production.ini` and run the script and made a user called `admin`.
-The users `trashcan` gets generated automatically when a guest makes a view and is blacklisted along with `guest` and `Anonymous`.

-# nodejs

-In order to get thumbnails of the protein, for Twitter or Facebook, nodejs with puppeteer is required.

-    sudo apt install nodejs
-    sudo apt install npm
-    npm i puppeteer

-Also, some of the submodules in `michelanglo_app/static/ThirdParty` need building.
-But this is only required for static offline downloads.

 ## Licence
 * [PyMOL](https://github.com/schrodinger/pymol-open-source/blob/master/LICENSE) is a trademark of Schrodinger, LLC, and can be used freely.